DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

 - Missing values: Missing values where checked across the rows in the data set but none were found.
 The dataset was free from null values which makes it accurate to proceed for the  analysis.
 - Categorical variables: All categorical variables were inspected for spelling errors or unexpected values.
 No issues were found.
 - Outliers: No outliers were detected in the dataset.

+### Exploratory Data Analysis
+I analyzed the dataset to understand its structure, identify key patterns, and uncover valuable insights.
+It was important to determine the total distribution of farms across provinces in South Africa and evaluating the gross margin for various distribution channels.
+Additionally, I discovered two key agricultural contexts in Gauteng province: crop production and animal production.